JuliaString/InternedStrings.jl/README.md

 The unmaintained (and unregistered) PooledElements.jl, did global pools.
 However, no automatic garbage collection.
-Also not referentially sane -- magic is required make sure it was workign with serialization etc.
+Also not referentially sane -- magic is required make sure it was working with serialization etc.

 ### What is the downside?
-There is basically no downside to InternedString vs String.
+There is basically no downside to interning a String.
-String is always 1 pointer allocation + content allocation.
-InternedString is always 1 pointer allocation + maybe 1 extra pointer and content (if new).
-So worse case you end up paying to allocate 1 extra pointer.
+It just takes a little time to hash the string to check if it is there or not.

 There are most downsides vs SubString.
-Substring is per token always 1 pointer + 1 length marker allocation, never more (but you never get to release the content from its parent).
-InternedString is as above (chance at 1 pointer only, chance at more if new), but you get the release the content from it's parent.
+Substrings avoid allocating memory for segments of content, which means you can put off and potentially outright avoid expensive allocations.